 - Proof of health insurance in the United States, including Repatriation of remains coverage.

 - Tuberculosis Test (TB test) upon arrival is required of students from locations with an increased incidence of TB that are identified by the ACHA.
-The list of countries can be found here.
 Any student with a positive TB test must undergo chest radiography and a medical exam, and follow treatment recommendations according to the results.

 - Testing should be conducted in the United States, no sooner than 3-6 months prior to college entrance and should be completed by the beginning of first semester.